Name of establishment

-The houses are all different but have all been beautifully restored in a traditional and sympathetic way, with mis-matched furniture which just seems ‘right.’
+The houses are all different but have all been beautifully restored in a simple, traditional and sympathetic way, with mis-matched furniture which just seems ‘right.’

-There’s also small onsite restaurant called Sitio da Pedralva, and the well-known Pizza Pazza is also located in the village.
+There’s also small onsite restaurant called Sitio da Pedralva, and the well-known Pizza Pazza is located in the village.
 Otherwise, it’s a short drive into Sagres or Vila do Bispo, or along the coast to numerous beach bars and restaurants.

 Games room with pool table

 Communal area which can be booked for meetings, workshops, etc.

 The one big difference here - no TV and no internet.
 And very little mobile phone reception (although there’s free wi-fi in the reception area if you are desperate).